phucbm/auto-release-action/README.md

 - ℹ️ Note: Package.json will be updated by the publish workflow

 ---
-Automated by Auto Release Action by @phucbm
+Automated by Dependabot Release Action by @phucbm
 ```

 ## Version Bump Types